 - What materials those products use

 - What platforms any digital products are available on

 - Overarching market statistics

 1) A brief history of your company

 Your goal is to provide enough context to your audience about who you are.
 This section is designed to highlight the history of your company and the story behind it.
 Keep it concise but also full of engaging details.
 In this way, you will not overwhelm your readers with an insane amount of details

 2) Company vision and values

 It is important to paint a picture of what your company is trying to accomplish.
 You can make sure that your vision and values are clearly described.
-A vision statement is intended to provide readers with an opportunity to see if they can relate to the company’s mission.
+A vision statement is required to provide readers with an opportunity to see if they can relate to the company’s mission.

 You need to make sure that you are also using a style, language, and tone that your audience understands and responds to well.
 You may have created a mission and vision statement that works well for the people and other companies that understand industry jargon.
 Keep in mind that other people may not understand it.

 An FAQ section is important because it gives you a chance to perfect your brand message while also providing your audience with valuable information.
 This section is not just for your existing customers, it also helps new visitors to better understand you and your brand.
 You should include all commonly asked questions from your readers, journalists, and potential clients.
 FAQ pages are important to continue to grow your readership.

 You should upload visuals and logos for anyone who wants to share your content and possibly write a story about your brand.
 It is important that you include a variety of image sizes.
 This way, your readers can share them across social media, email, newsletters, and other publications easily.

 Here are some tips to provide great images: